firepear/petrel/README.md

 that you can take appropriate steps when a `Msg` shows up there.
 The specifics are up to you, but `s.Quit` will have already been called, so there's no need to bother with that.

-### OS signals

-Embedding a Petrel server in your code gets you handlers for `SIGINT` and `SIGTERM`, for free.
-This is generally handy for long-running processes.
-On the other hand, Petrel does not handle pidfiles or other aspects of daemonization.

-When either of them is trapped, the `server` will wait for all connections to close, then shut itself down.
-This will trigger a message on `s.Shutdown`, which should be intercepted as described above.

 ## Clients